-The monument to the Second Division of the Fifith Corps is south of Gettysburg on Houck’s Ridge off Ayers Avenue.
-The division consisted entirely of United States Regular Infantry.
-(Tour map: Ayers Avenue – Loop)
+The monument to the 2nd Division of the 5th Corps is south of Gettysburg on Houck’s Ridge off Ayers Avenue.
+Two brigades of the division consisted entirely of United States Regular Infantry.
+(Ayers Avenue – Loop tour map)

-But the withdrawal was disciplined, with the men turning to fire volleys at their pursuers.
+The two brigades of Regulars were ordered across Plum Run and onto Houck’s Ridge.
+They advanced to the Wheatfield as Caldwell’s Division of the 2nd Corps was being pushed out.
+Then they were forced to withdraw under a deadly fire from front and flank.
+The withdrawal was disciplined, with the men turning to fire volleys at their pursuers.
 One onlooker wrote, “For two years the U.S. Regulars taught us how to be soldiers; in the Wheatfield at Gettysburg they taught us how to die like soldiers.”

 July 3.
 Remained in same position.